SymmetricChaos/SimpleCAS/README.md

 [3, 2, 1, 3]
 ```

 The continued fraction representation is useful for "rounding" rational numbers by finding the best rational approximation with a denominator no greater than a certain value.
+Note that this method uses semi-convergents and so it will actually *the* best approximation rather than simply *a* best approximation.

 ```
 R = Rational(392699,125000)